 - The elderly

-An infected tooth needs attention–you need to go see your dentist right away.
+An infected tooth needs attention–you must see your dentist immediately.
 An infection in your mouth could spread, especially if your immune system is weak because of a health condition like AIDS or HIV or you are taking certain medications.
 To determine if you have an infection, your dentist will:

 - Take an X-ray to locate the infection

-Fortunately, dental infections are preventable in the majority of cases with good oral hygiene habits.
+Fortunately, dental infections are preventable in most cases with good oral hygiene habits.
 These include:

 - Regular annual check-ups with a dentist